By Carol Ostrow

 Recently elected to represent the 66th state House District, Skillicorn isn’t waiting until his scheduled January swearing-in ceremony to make a difference.
 With McHenry County and Algonquin Township property taxes among the highest in the nation, the current East Dundee trustee — who plans to relinquish that position come January — wasted no time in implementing steps to change the scenario for northern Illinois home and business property owners.

 Skillicorn’s first step was to introduce a pair of proposals.
-The first would mandate that municipalities hold public hearings before raising property taxes, while the second requests an extension of the deadline to file appeals an extra 30 days, increasing the total time span to 60 days.
+The first would mandate that municipalities hold public hearings before raising property taxes, while the second request an extension of the deadline to file appeals an extra 30 days, increasing the total time span to 60 days.

 At present, the Prairie State’s tax code contains a clause allowing villages, towns and cities to hike tax rates without public “Truth in Taxation” hearings if the rate increase is 5 percent or lower.